 Fog on the Aubisque

 After a small climb we continued descending through the fog.
 Then there was yet another col before we reached a village.
 There we ate some food and watched all the people walking in and out of the store.
 One guy was wearing pants with the crotch hanging around his ankles.
 It was a kind of dress that was sewn at the bottom.
 Later we again went in search for a radio, so we could listen to some music, but of course we couldn't find one.

 First we showered.
 The cabin I took was very drafty.
-Afterwards we realized we still needed to eat dinner.
+Afterward we realized we still needed to eat dinner.
 We also needed a receipt with today's date, which meant another trip to the ATM.
 In the village was no ATM, but there was a restaurant.
-We first asked if we could pay by card and get a receipt, and then agreed to have dinner.
-We each had a salad, duck, potatoes, vegetables, and desert.
-Bram even ate the decorative orange slices, because he wanted to take in as many calories as possible.
-Before going to sleep we charged our mobile phones in the bathroom.
+We first asked if we could pay by card and get a receipt, and then we agreed to have dinner.
+We each had a salad, duck, potatoes, vegetables, and dessert.
+Bram even ate the decorative orange slices because he wanted to take in as many calories as possible.
+Before going to sleep, we charged our mobile phones in the bathroom.